 - So, in this case, Party A and B will enter into a contractual agreement to open an escrow account.
-It is a central account where the funds are parked by the buyer and will be transferred to the seller only when the transaction is completed i.e. goods are finally received by party A.
+It is a central account where the buyer parks the funds and transferred to the seller only when the transaction completes, i.e., the buyer receives goods.

 #1 – Real Estate

 It is the most common transaction where this type of account service is required.
 While buying any property, it is often the area of concern that the buyer will make the full payment but will not get the possession of the property on time.
 So, to mitigate this risk, an escrow account is opened where the buyer deposits money.
 The payment is transferred to the builder only when the possession of the property transfers to the buyers.

 #2 – Mergers and Acquisitions, Business Deals